parsaeisa/Notes/Network/readme.md

 But UDP has nothing like connection and it just works with packets.
 It has to save data just in packets.

+TCP has a 3-way handshake using a flag called **SYN**.
+The deal is like this:
+- Client to server: SYN
+- Server to client: SYN ack
+- Client ot server: ack

 ## Http generations

 **QUIC**: